You Win or You Die

 "You Win or You Die" is the seventh episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 It was written by series creators David Benioff and D. B. Weiss, and directed by Daniel Minahan.
 It first aired on May 29, 2011, and was released in advance immediately following the conclusion of "A Golden Crown" to HBO customers with access to HBO Go.

 The episode furthers the storyline of deterioration of the political balance of the Seven Kingdoms, with Ned Stark revealing what he has discovered to Cersei Lannister while King Robert Baratheon is still away on a hunt.
 The title of the episode is part of a quote from Cersei during the final confrontation with Ned: "When you play the game of thrones, you win or you die.
 There is no middle ground".
 The catchphrase has been frequently used during the promotion of both the books and the television series.

 The episode was generally well received by critics for its well-acted dramatic tension, but with several criticizing the coupling of exposition and nudity as "sexposition".
 In the United States, the episode achieved a viewership of 2.4 million in its initial broadcast.

 This episode marks the first appearance of Charles Dance as Tywin Lannister, as well as the final appearance of Mark Addy as Robert.

 Plot

 In the Westerlands

-Tywin gives half his forces to Jaime to attack Riverrun, seat of House Tully and Catelyn's childhood home, believing war with the Starks will allow the Lannisters to rule the Seven Kingdoms.
+Tywin Lannister gives half his forces to Jaime, his son, to attack Riverrun, the seat of House Tully and Catelyn Stark's childhood home, believing war with the Starks will allow the Lannisters to rule the Seven Kingdoms.